Regional Weather Summary

 NATIONAL WEATHER SERVICE LINCOLN IL

-Mostly cloudy skies and light winds prevailed across central and southeast
+Mostly clear skies were present across central and southeast

 Illinois early this morning.
 Winds were out of the northwest at 5 to

 15 mph, with gusts up to 25 mph in Decatur.
 Temperatures ranged from

 23 degrees in Galesburg to 34 degrees in Lawrenceville.